maximbilan/3D-Touch-Quick-Actions-Demo/README.md

 ![alt tag](https://raw.github.com/maximbilan/3D-Touch-Quick-Actions-Demo/master/img/4.png)

 More information you can of course found on Apple website.
 Guides, tutorials, examples, etc.
-I would like to tell about Quick Actions, how to implement in application.
+I would like to tell about <i>Quick Actions</i>, how to implement in application.
 Actions can be static or dynamic.
 Let’s start.
 First of all, we need to add UIApplicationShortcutItems to Info.plist.
 Each child item should be a dictionary and must have at least these required keys:
 UIApplicationShortcutItemType: a string which is sent to your application as a part of UIApplicationShortcutItem.
 It can be used in code to handle actions for different shortcut types.
 UIApplicationShortcutItemTitle: a title of your action.
 Can be localized.